cpjobling/eg-150-textbook/laplace_transform/3/laplace_properties.md

 This is another important result as it allows us to compute the response of a system by simply multiplying the Laplace transforms of the system and the signal and then inverse Laplace transforming the result.

-This is usually much simpler than computing the convolution integral in the time domain &ndash; an operation we we see later!
+This is usually much simpler than computing the convolution integral in the time domain &ndash; an operation we we met in {ref}`convolution_integral`.

 +++ {"nbpresent": {"id": "c9bee9cc-fcec-4bbf-922d-74d59842e5b7"}, "slideshow": {"slide_type": "subslide"}}